osdevisnot/znix/docs/modules/store.md

 ▸ **dispatch**(action: *`any`*, payload?: *`any`*): `any`

 Dispatch an action with given payload.
-If action returns promise, dispatch will resolve after promise resolution
+If action returns promise, dispatch will resolve after promise resolution.
+Same for async calls...

 **Parameters:**